canonical/sphinx-docs-starter-pack/docs/reference/automatic_checks_spelling.rst

 Spelling check
 ==============

-The spelling check uses ``pyspelling`` to check the spelling in your documentation.
+The spelling check uses ``vale`` to check the spelling in your documentation.
 It ignores code (both code blocks and inline code) and URLs (but it does check the link text).

 Run the spelling check